moreh-dev/moreh-2024docs/Tutorials/GPT_Tutorial/2_Understanding training code.md

 Once you have prepared all the training data, let's take a look at the contents of the **`train_gpt.py`** script to execute the actual fine-tuning process. **In this step, you'll notice that the MoAI Platform offers full compatibility with PyTorch, meaning that the training code is 100% identical to typical PyTorch code for Nvidia GPUs.** **Furthermore, you'll see how efficiently the MoAI Platform implements complex parallelization techniques beyond what's traditionally possible.**

 **We highly recommend proceeding with the tutorial using the provided script as is.** Afterward, feel free to customize the script to fine-tune the Cerebras-GPT-13B model or any other publicly available model in a different manner.
-If needed, refer to the MoAI Platform application guide [LLM Fine-tuning Parameter Guide](/Supported_Documents/LLM_param_guide.md).
+If needed, refer to the [LLM Fine-tuning Parameter Guide](/Supported_Documents/LLM_param_guide.md).

 ## Training Code